dsanchezp18/econ899/notebooks/notes.md

 - Talk about how patents were separated by section code.
 This is valuable but should compare to studies in Canada that have done this.
     - Most use survey data.

+- One of the most important things is that Canada has one of the most generous R&D tax credits in the world.

 - Title:
     - Offsetting innovation?
 The impact of the Alberta Investment Tax Credit on intellectual property
     - Do fiscal incentives affect innovation?
 Evidence from the Alberta Investment Tax Credit